 There are a number of excellent marriage education courses that couples can do that will help you improve your marriage.

-- SmartLoving BreakThrough Online is a short course for use by individual spouses with or without their spouse.
+- SmartLoving BreakThrough Online is a short course for use by individual spouses (not strictly a couple's course) with or without their spouse.
 It is also available as a live course in some places.
-The film above is from this course.
+The film above (Forgiveness) is from this course.

 - The Marriage Kit online is is a short course for couples adapted from our secular platform (The Stick Kit).
 It is a solid marriage formation experience for couples at all life stages and is a good option for couples in stable relationships such as those who are rebuilding their relationship after recovering from a crisis.
-It is suitable for couples who where one or both spouses is averse to the Christian faith.
+Although fully consistent with Catholic teaching, it is suitable for couples from diverse religious backgrounds.

 SmartLoving also offers private coaching sessions to those enrolled in one or more of our courses.

 When a Couple’s Course is NOT a good idea.